amartinsec/BadBird-C2/README.md

 ## Requirements
 - Python 3
 - Implant/payload must run on Windows
-- C2 Server (c2Server.py) was having issues running on *nix
+- c2Server.py was having issues running on *nix
-  - I haven't narrowed down the issue, but there's massive stability issues when running the C2 server from *nix.
+  - I haven't narrowed down the issue, but there's massive stability issues.
-  - Due to the current color scheme, it's recommended to run from cmd.exe (powershell's blue background causes the color scheme to be hard to read)
+  - Due to the current color scheme, it's recommended to run from cmd.exe.
     - The above will be fixed soon

 <br>